giantswarm/releases/announcements/2020-Week-30/aws.md

 # :zap: This Week in AWS Releases (July 24, 2020):zap:

 [AWS v9.3.5](https://github.com/giantswarm/releases/tree/master/aws/v9.3.5) updates NGINX Ingress Controller to the latest release and fixes a regression introduced in the previous upstream version.
+Release also includes Kubernetes upgrade to 1.16.12, among other things, to address a kube-proxy crash looping issue.

-[AWS v9.0.8](https://github.com/giantswarm/releases/tree/master/aws/v9.0.7) updates NGINX Ingress Controller to the latest release and fixes a regression introduced in the previous upstream version.
+[AWS v9.0.8](https://github.com/giantswarm/releases/tree/master/aws/v9.0.8) updates NGINX Ingress Controller to the latest release and fixes a regression introduced in the previous upstream version.

 **Optional Apps Releases**
 (Can be installed from App Catalogs)